 If you have a pre-schooler to entertain then you could try a toddler group you haven't been to before or pop along to your nearest children's centre when they have their free play sessions.

-Farmer Palmers is also a great all weather day out and perfect if you have an annual pass.
+Farmer Palmers is a great all weather day out activity and perfect if you have an annual pass.
 Although there are lots of play areas outside you also have the indoor play barns, animals, ride on's, slides, bouncy castle and soft play.

-Please check out our suggested Places to Visit to find details on the attractions mentioned and more.
+Please check out our suggested Places to Visit to find details on the attractions mentioned and much more.

-If you have a printer at home you can search for 'free downloadable activity sheets' which is perfect when you are stuck for inspiration.
+Printables on the internet are easy to find and many are free which is perfect when you are stuck for inspiration.
 You'll find anything from colouring in sheets to puzzles and craft projects.

 Every household should have at least one board game in the cupboard or you could make an indoor Treasure Hunt to lead the children around the house and answer clues to win a prize at the end.

-Whatever you do, have great fun and just remember, the sun will be back out again soon!!!
+Whatever you do, have fun and just remember, the sun will be back out again soon!!!
 (Hopefully)

 Dorsetmums has made every effort to ensure the accuracy of the information contained in this site and does not accept liability for any errors or omission.
 Please also note that an event or venue may cancel or close at any time and you should consider contacting beforehand.